 As Uber investor and advisor Shervin Pishevar says, “Uber is building a digital mesh—a grid that goes over the cities,” Pishevar says.
 “Once you have that grid running, in everyone’s pockets, there is a lot of potential for what you can build as a platform.”

-I couldn’t be more excited — affordable, safe transportation should be available to all.
-For those who think about Uber as a first-world solution to a first-world problem, I urge you to expand your vision.
+Affordable, safe transportation should be available to all.
 Think about areas of the world where it is unsafe for women to travel alone (see here) and imagine how an UberX could be a solution.

 Many have written on how Uber has grown and I will not add to the literature here, instead I want to focus on how optimization can equal growth.
 Uber grows users in two ways: Customer acquisition and Customer optimization.
 I highly recommend you read Bill Gurley’s post on Conversion.
 It is important to note that Gurley is a General Partner at Benchmark Capital, and to date Benchmark is the largest investor in Uber.
 Bill has sat on its Board of Directors for the past 3 years.